ekaterinadvolkova/Country-Properties-Flags-Population-/README.md

 :snowflake:Displays the population of the selected country in the info paragraph<br>
 :snowflake:Creates an image element for displaying the flag of selected country<br>
 :snowflake:Displays the flag of country only when user is pointing to it (just like population text)<br>
-:cop:User can select a country by pointing with mouse cursor (mouseover event) <br>
+:cop:User can select a country by clicking with mouse cursor  <br>